 On our way to look for Newberry Cave, we made a little side trip to take a look at a small panel of Archaic petroglyphs that we had learned about.
 It is possible they were made by the same people who created the pictographs in the cave.

+I’m not giving directions to this site.
 If you decide to try and find the cave, be prepared, hiking involves route finding over rough and steep terrain.
 Please respect it and take great care with its features.
 Obviously, it is illegal to deface or remove any artifacts.
-Protect and honor your heritage.
+Protect and honor our heritage.